AdyGCode/SaaS-FED-Notes/session-11/S10-Laravel-v12-BootCamp-Part-10.md

     });
 ```

-> Remember to import the two classes (use lines)
+> Remember to import the Role and Permission Controller classes (use lines)

 The modifications mean we are able to still visit the `http://localhost:8000/admin` route,
-as the following is performed for us...
+as the following is performed for us…

-- `name('admin.')` - named routes within the closure will seen as `admin.xxxx`, where xxxx
-  is the name associated with the inner route.
+- `name('admin.')` - named routes within the closure will seen as `admin.xxxx`, where`xxxx` is the name associated with the inner route (e.g. index).
 - `prefix('admin')` will add the `admin/` part of the URI automatically.

-So, in the case of the `get('/')...->name('index')` the route will be known as `admin.index`
+So, in the case of the `get('/')…->name('index')` the route will be known as `admin.index`
-and the URI will be `/admin`, that is `http://localhost:8000/admin`... cool eh?
+and the URI will be `/admin`, that is `http://localhost:8000/admin`
+and even better is that we will be able to refer to the roles route by name as well… `admin.roles.index` … cool eh?

-We will also use a static page controller to show the admin page... so...
+We will also use a static page controller to show the admin page… so…

 ### Add static folder to views